St. Cloud started exploring ways to make water bills cheaper for residents last year.

 Though it’s important for St. Cloud to explore all options for future water sources, Cypress Lake is already in the works and offers the city an immediate solution, Rawleigh and Tetra Tech officials said.

 If St. Cloud does not buy land with the other entities, its permit will likely be given to someone else.
 St. Cloud would need to find another reliable water source that meets SFWMD standards on its own - without co-op cost savings.

-And simply putting a cap on future development to make water last longer isn’t really an option either, Rawleigh said, since another nearby district may then be given St. Cloud’s permit.
+And simply putting a halt to future development to make water last longer isn’t an option either, Rawleigh said, since another nearby district may then be given St. Cloud’s permit.